kieranmcd1023/game-based-ai-project/README.md

 1. Opening State
 - Looks at how the opponent opens and reacts accordingly.
 This will be done using the chess library's "polyglot" function, which takes all of the possible openings and makes the proper move according to how the game opens.
 Once the opening has been handled (or for this iteration, once the engine makes four moves), the bot calculates their score based off of a weighted piece system and switches into another state.
+- UPDATE: the new opening state is much more streamlined.
+Moves are read from the gm2001 book (located in the engines/engine_building directory), and when book moves are exhausted, the bot now transitions seamlessly into the midgame states.

 2. Mid-Game Winning State